teiniker/teiniker-lectures-embedded-softwaredesign/README.md

 # Software Design an Architectures

-This project collects examples, exercises and model solutions needed to understand software design and architectures for embedded systems written in C++.
+This repository collects documentation, examples, exercises and model solutions needed to understand software design and architectures for embedded systems written in C++.

 The following topics will be covered: